 In unpacking this inconsistent connection, let's start with the histamine content of eggs.

-Some histamine lists categorize egg as being high in histamines, while other lists categorize eggs as low in histamines.
+Some histamine lists categorize egg as being high in histamines, while other histamine lists categorize eggs as low in histamines.
+THere is not a lot of consistency here.

-Some foods such as aged meats, slow cooked meats, tomato and tomato sauces (for example tomato based pasta sauce) are universally accepted in the different lists to be high in histamines but there is also a noticable disgreement on a number of foods and histamine level, and egg is an excellent example.
+Some foods such as aged meats, slow cooked meats, tomato and tomato sauces (for example tomato based pasta sauce) are universally accepted in the different lists to be high in histamines but there is also a noticable disgreement on a number of foods and histamine level in eggs is an excellent example.

-I like to use the Royal Prince Alfred Hospital (RPAH) lists for many reasons, one being that the amine lists line up well with what many amine sensitive people find thay can tolerate and can't tolerate.
+I like to use the Royal Prince Alfred Hospital (RPAH) histamine (or amine) charts for many reasons, one being that the amine lists line up well with what many amine sensitive people find thay can tolerate and can't tolerate.

 The RPAH amine charts (which also look at salicylate and glutamate classification) list eggs as being low in amines, but that is not the end of the story- far from it!